Kasese clashes: Aftermath

 The Ugandan government gave an official death toll of 103 in March 2017.
 Human Rights Watch, however, estimated that at least 156 people had been killed in the clashes.

 Ugandan authorities arrested and charged over 180 people in the weeks following the clashes.
-Charles Mumbere was arrested and charged with murder on 30 November 2016.
+Mumbere was arrested and charged with murder on 30 November 2016.
 In a court hearing on 13 December 2016, Mumbere received additional charges of terrorism, aggravated robbery and attempted murder.
-The Prime Minister of Rwenzururu, Johnson Thembo Kitsumbire, was later also arrested at his home in Kasese.
+Kitsumbire was later also arrested at his home in Kasese.
 The Ugandan government announced on 26 December 2016 that a total of 167 Rwenzururian royal guards had surrendered to Ugandan security forces in return for amnesty.
 A large number of royal guards opted to go into hiding, fearing for their lives.
 Many fled to the Democratic Republic of the Congo.

-Charles Mumbere, Johnson Thembo Kitsumbire and 138 others who were arrested during the raids appeared at the Jinja High Court on 28 December 2016.
-The court set Mumbere's bail hearing for 9 January 2017.
+By February 2019, 87 royal guards had returned from exile and peacefully surrendered after negotiations with the Busongora Development Forum, a local community-based organisation.

-By February 2019, 87 royal guards had peacefully returned from their exile after negotiations with the Busongora Development Forum, a local community-based organisation.
-Meanwhile, UPDF officials argued that exiled royal guards continued to pose a security risk to the region.
+On 13 June 2023, Uganda's Director of Public Prosecutions Jane Frances Abodo withdrew all charges against Mumbere and 200 royal guards.
+The decision followed a government amnesty which was granted to those who admitted to having committed a crime, denounced rebellious activities, and agreed to reconcile with the government.
+Two of the accused, Kitsumbire and Masereka Kamada, rejected the terms of the amnesty and remain in jail.